-A young man, Paul Carlson, is on a trip and spends the night at count Dracula's castle.
-Needless to say, he is murdered.
-After some time has passed, the young man's brother Simon comes to ...
+A young man, Paul Carlson, is on a trip and spends the night at Count Dracula's castle.
+He is murdered.
+After some time has passed, the young man's brother Simon comes to the small town ...

 See full summary »